allexoK/Esp32-C6-Bug-Arduino-Examples/README.md

 ![Esp32-C6-Bug+Esp32-Bug-Eth Bridge and Zigbee Smart plug](images/zigbeesmartplug.jpg)

 ### esp32c6bugzigbeemqttbridgehassautodiscovery
 This is an ugraded version of esp32c6bugzigbeemqttbridge.
-More  To compile it you will also need the following libraries:
+To compile it you will also need the following libraries:
 - LinkedList
 - SPIFFs
 - ArduinoJson